 - 8. Delete projects and files within applications

-- 9. Use a RAM monitor or cleaner
+- 9. Use a system cleaner tool

 - 10. Reduce visual effects